My Promise

 I do not think there will be any shortage of material, though it may be difficult to choose what to write of because the possibilities are infinite.
 Truly all of human life is here in Spitalfields.

-If you wish to direct me to write about someone in particular, please let me know, because the days go by quickly and I am always eager to discover more stories.
+If you wish to direct me to write about someone or something in particular, please let me know, because the days go by quickly and I am always eager to discover more stories.
 And it is through meeting people and learning more that my understanding will grow, and this project can evolve.
 I am open to all approaches.

 It is my custom to walk everywhere in London and I discover things on my walks, so you will also find stories here from places that are within walking distance of Spitalfields.